GrahamCobb/tidy-inbox-imap/README.md

 The most recent message(s) are kept, the older messages are deleted.
 Deleted messages are actually moved to a specified Trash folder and then marked deleted.

+### Delete

+The mailbox is searched for all messages matching certain critieria (search and filter), which are then deleted.
+Deleted messages are actually moved to a specified Trash folder and then marked deleted.

+### Null

+Does nothing (except printing the comment).

 ## Configuration

 Perl files for configuration are searched for and all loaded, in order, from: